markfeit/docker-mailman2/README.md

 # Show all public lists regardless of whether or not the host names
 # match.
 VIRTUAL_HOST_OVERVIEW = Off

+# How and where to send outbound emails because the container does not
+# run a MTA of its own.
+DELIVERY_MODULE = 'SMTPDirect'
+SMTPHOST = 'mailout.example.com'
 ```

 ### Log Rotation